Colaptes: Taxonomy

 The genus forms part of the woodpecker subfamily Picinae and has a sister relationship to the genus Piculus.
 The genus Colaptes is a member of the tribe Picini and belongs to a clade that contains five genera: Colaptes, Piculus, Mulleripicus, Dryocopus and Celeus.
 Some of the relationships between the species within Colaptes are uncertain, with various genetic studies reporting slightly different phylogenies, but it is evident that those species with "flicker" in their common name do not form a monophyletic group.

-The genus Colaptes contains 14 species.
-Of these, one species, the Bermuda flicker, is now extinct:
+The genus Colaptes contains 15 species.
+Of these, one, the Bermuda flicker, is now extinct: